Chinese Broadsword of RCSandMore

 While re-designing the site, I ran a broken links check and found that RCS and More’s website ultimately disappeared; it no longer exists…It seems I was not the only one to have an issue with them.

-Searching for a Chinese martial arts weapon, with specifics in mind, is difficult enough; performing this search online is like tip-toeing through a minefield.
-And I made an especially gross misstep.
+Searching for a Chinese martial arts weapon, bearing specifics in mind, is difficult enough; performing this search online is like tip-toeing through a minefield.
+And I made a gross misstep.

 I Needed a Chinese Broadsword

-Our current line of Kung Fu students studying Northern Shaolin at PATHS Atlanta Kung Fu has trained and progressed nicely.
+Our current Kung Fu students studying Northern Shaolin at PATHS Atlanta Kung Fu have trained and progressed nicely.
 Recently I realized that we’d have martial artists swinging various traditional Chinese weapons around and that I had better freshen up my skills.

-Chinese broadsword forms obviously take up a lot of space – regardless of the Kung Fu style being practiced and even regardless of the type of Chinese Dao.
-The Dao is a traditional Chinese saber, also often called a broadsword, due to the wide blades; think of a wide kitchen knife or butcher blade.
+Chinese broadsword forms take up a lot of space – regardless of the Kung Fu style practiced and even the type of Chinese Dao.
+The Dao is a traditional Chinese saber, also often called a broadsword, due to the wide blades; imagine a broad kitchen knife or butcher blade.

-The broadsword, more accurately known as the “Ox-Tailed Sword/Saber”, or Niu Wei Dao (牛尾刀), and in some circles known as the “Willow Leaf Sword/Saber” or Liu Ye Dao (柳葉刀), is often mistakenly called the Da Dao (大刀), or big knife or saber/sabre.
-The reasons for this are fairly easy to guess but are outside of the scope of this review.
+The broadsword, more accurately known as the “Ox-Tailed Sword/Saber,” or Niu Wei Dao (牛尾刀), and in some circles known as the “Willow Leaf Sword/Saber” or Liu Ye Dao (柳葉刀), is often mistakenly called the Da Dao (大刀), or big knife or saber.
+The reasons for this are easy to guess but are outside of the scope of this review.

-PATHS Atlanta Kung Fu Northern Shaolin students’ first encounter with weaponry is the Chinese broadsword, and yet oddly enough, it is via the form named “Pek Kwar Da Dao”.
-Various names of this “Hanging Thrust” form exist, as well as variations on some of the movements.
+In our Northern Shaolin curriculum, the students’ first encounter with weaponry is the Chinese broadsword, and yet oddly enough, it is via the form named “Pek Kwar Da Dao.”
+Pi Gua is also the name of another traditional Chinese Martial Art style, 劈挂掌 Pigua Zhang.

-Throughout the years, I have bought and owned a great deal of Chinese weaponry, and have spent a fair chunk of change on them as well.
+Throughout the years, I have bought and owned a great many 兵器 Bīng Qì Chinese weapons, and have spent a fair chunk of change on them as well.
 Unfortunately, all of these are now gone; some weapons have been stolen, and others were lost.